lnhorwood/socket-authenticator/README.md

 Once this is done, the server will delegate the handling of authentication events to your authenticator.
-It's also important to note that in order for [MongoSocketAuthenticator](https://github.com/lnhorwood/socket-authenticator/blob/master/src/mongo/mongo-socket-authenticator.ts) to work, the host machine must have MongoDB running and the application must have an active connection.
+It's also important to note that in order for [MongoSocketAuthenticator](https://github.com/lnhorwood/socket-authenticator/blob/master/src/mongo/mongo-socket-authenticator.ts) to work, the application must have an active connection to MongoDB.
 ```js
 import { SocketServer } from '@horwood/socket-server';
 import { MongoSocketAuthenticator } from '@horwood/socket-authenticator';